paed01/bpmn-elements/docs/Extension.md

 # Extend event definition

-First of define your own event definition type function.
+Define your own event definition type function.

 The behaviour function will receive the Activity instance and the workflow context when the activity executes.